cljfx/cljfx/README.md

 returning cache) as a second argument.
 What kind of cache to use is a question with no easy answer, you probably should try different caches and see what is a better fit for your app.

+Cljfx has a *runtime* optional dependency on `core.cache`: you need to add it yourself if you are going to use contexts.

 ### Event handling on steroids